 The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Tracie Johnson at 903-575-2040.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 20.]
+[See A Student with Physical or Mental Impairments Protected under Section 504.]

 Visit these websites for information regarding students with disabilities and the family: